osrf/gazebo_tutorials/ros_control/tutorial.md

 You can use that as a template for doing this with your own robot.

-## Connect Rviz to Gazebo Simulation
+## Connect Rviz to Gazebo-classic Simulation

 Now that you are using ros\_control to send commands to your robot in simulation, you can also use the ros\_control joint_state_controller to read the state of the robot from Gazebo.
 The idea behind a good simulator is that you should be able to use the same software on your real hardware as you do in simulation.